globosco/A-modified-SOSD-platform-for-benchmarking-Branchy-vs-Branch-free-search-algorithms/README.md

 [SOSD](https://learned.systems/papers/sosd.pdf) is a benchmark to compare (learned) index structures on equality lookup performance over densely packed, sorted data.
 The original version of SOSD can be downloaded at [Github](https://github.com/learnedsystems/SOSD).
-This modified version is designed to replicate the results presented in our paper at [ArXiv](https://arxiv.org/abs/2201.01554) concerning the comparison between Branchy and Banchfree algorithms using the best Learned Indexes in the Literature.
+This modified version is designed to replicate the results presented in our paper at [ArXiv](https://arxiv.org/abs/2201.01554) and at [Software, Practice and Experience](https://onlinelibrary.wiley.com/doi/epdf/10.1002/spe.3150) concerning the comparison between Branchy and Banchfree algorithms using the best Learned Indexes in the Literature.

 ## Principal modifications